theKashey/react-imported-component/README.md

 const Component = importedComponent( () => import('./Component'));
 ```

-The key feature - "could work with any import statement, passed from anywhere"
+The key feature - "could work with any import statement, passed from anywhere".
+All others `full-cream` SSR bundlers relay on `import` statement inside their HOC,
+like in the example just above, disallowing any composition.

+React-imported-component is different.
+But still "full-cream".

 ```javascript
 import importedComponent from 'react-imported-component';